russodanielp/intro_cheminformatics/README.md

 The basics of unsupervised machine learning, including principal component analysis and chemical clustering.

 8) Machine Learning Part I - QSAR
-The basics of supervised machine learning and developing quantitative structure activity relationship (QSAR) models
+The basics of supervised machine learning and developing quantitative structure activity relationship (QSAR) models.
+Develop classification and regression models on a set of benzodiazipines.

 9) Data science in chemistry
 Learning about web retrieval services and how to access chemistry databases via programmatic interfaces.